nyancrimew/apkrev/README.md

 this is tailored pretty much just to my exact needs, down to (for now) hardcoded directories in the script.

+this script:
+* grabs the apk from apkpure given the package name
+* runs jadx on it
+* if it finds a react native bundle it either:
+  * disassembles the hermes bytecode
+  * or unpacks the webpack module
+* opens the result in your editor/ide of choice (for now only codium)

 ```
 $ ./apkrev <packagename>
 ```